City of Tallulah to receive $5 million in Water Sector Program grant funding

 “The elevated tank will be remodeled and repainted.
 The ground storage tank will be taken down, and there will be two storage tanks on site.”

-The next step will be the approval of an interim money, an additional $3.7 million.
+The next step will be the approval of interim money, an additional $3.7 million.

 “And we will send everything to USDA.
 They will review it, and then get to us if everything is in place.
 Then we go out to bid.
 And we will have clean water and not have the problems that we have now,” explained Finlayson